atsign-foundation/at_lorawan/README.md

 [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## What's here?
-We just created this repo on May 3rd.
-Over the course of the next few days we will be building some example software which will show how a gateway manager, with its own atSign e.g. `@demo_gateway_manager` can manage many gateways, each with their own atSigns e.g. `@demo_gateway_1`, `@demo_gateway_2`, ...
+This repo contains some example software which will show how a gateway manager, with its own atSign e.g. `@demo_gateway_manager` can manage many gateways, each with their own atSigns e.g. `@demo_gateway_1`, `@demo_gateway_2`, ...
-`@demo_gateway_1000` etc. Initially we will build two programs:
+`@demo_gateway_1000` etc. Initially there are two programs:
-* A `gateway` program which could run on a LoraWan gateway which will
+* A `gateway` program (to on a LoraWan gateway device) which will
   * On first run, do initial atSign set-up
   * Connect and authenticate to the atServer for this gateway's atSign
   * Listen for requests from the gateway's list of authorized 'manager'